A-Zalt/better-commando/README.md

 To access the prefix, use `commandoportable.prefix`.
 ## Custom prefixes
 To set the prefix for a user:
-1) Skip steps 2 and 3 if you have set up the custom prefixes already
+1) Skip steps 2-5 if you have set up the custom prefixes already
 2) Create a file in the folder with your bot with any name, however extension must be .json
-3) Set `commandoportable.filename` to the name of the file (don't provide the .json extension)
+4) Set `commandoportable.filename` to the name of your file, minus the JSON extension.
+5) Enable prefixes by using the `commandoportable.enablePrefixes()` function
-4) Use `commandoportable.setUserPrefix(id, prefix)` to set the prefix
+6) Use `commandoportable.setUserPrefix(id, prefix)` to set the prefix

 You can also reset the prefix with `commandoportable.resetUserPrefix(id)`